jedcrandall/jedcrandall.github.com/courses/cse548spring2024/syllabus.md

 Please refrain from anything that will distract you or others from fully engaging in the class.
 Disruptive behavior will be dealt with according to university policies.
-While attendance and classroom behavior are not explicitly part of the grade, you are hereby notified that your attendance and classroom behavior are considered as part of your overall performance in the course to the extent allowed by university policies.
+While classroom behavior is not explicitly part of the grade, you are hereby notified that your attendance and classroom behavior are considered as part of your overall performance in the course to the extent allowed by university policies.

 You may not record class discussions without permission.